View Anthony SKEY's Obituary on tampabay.com and share memories

 |

-Be the first to share your memories or express your condolences in the Guest Book for Anthony Federic Mark SKEY.
+Be the first to share your memories or express your condolences in the Guest Book for Anthony Fedric Mark SKEY.

 known to family and friends as Tony, passed away peacefully at his long time St. Petersburg home March 31, 2019 at the age of 81, with Carol, his wife of 57 years, by his side.
 A highly inquisitive man with numerous interests, Tony loved classical music, records, books, food, wine, flying, travel, boating, and a good pun.
 Most of all, he loved his family.